VirtualBrainLab/vbl-docs/source/ephys_link/development.md

 ### Drive to depth

-Instructs a manipulator to go to a specific depth in µm.
+Instructs a manipulator to go to a specific depth in mm.
 This is equivalent to setting the position of the manipulator to the same position but with a different depth.
 This function helps to explicitly make sure no other axis except the depth axis is moving during a movement call.